-Make the allocation among the assets in proportion to (but not in excess of) their fair market value (FMV) on the purchase date in the following order.
+For asset acquisitions occurring before January 6, 2000, the allocation must be made among the following assets in proportion to (but not more than) their fair market value on the purchase date in the following order.

-- Cash, demand deposits, and similar accounts. - Certificates of deposit, U.S. Government securities, readily marketable stock or securities, and foreign currency. - All other assets except section 197 intangibles. - 4) Section 197 intangibles (other than goodwill and going concern value). - Section 197 intangibles in the nature of goodwill and going concern value.
+- Certificates of deposit, U.S. Government securities, foreign currency, and actively traded personal property, including stock and securities. - Accounts receivable, mortgages, and credit card receivables that arose in the ordinary course of business. - Property of a kind that would properly be included in inventory if on hand at the end of the tax year and property held by the taxpayer primarily for sale to customers in the ordinary course of business - 4) All other assets except section 197 intangibles, goodwill, and going concern - 5) Section 197 intangibles except goodwill and going concern value. - Section 197 intangibles in the nature of goodwill and going concern value.

 Agreement.
-If you and the seller agree in writing to allocate the consideration, or the FMV of any asset, the agreement is binding on both you and the seller unless the IRS determines that the amounts are not appropriate.
+The buyer and seller may enter into a written agreement as to the allocation of any consideration or the FMV of any of the assets.
+This agreement is binding on both parties unless the IRS determines the amounts are not appropriate.

 Reporting requirement.
-Both the buyer and seller of a trade or business must report to the IRS the allocation of the sales price among section 197 intangibles and the other business assets.
+Both the buyer and seller involved in the sale of business assets must report to the IRS the allocation of the sales price among section 197 intangibles and the other business assets.
 Use Form 8594 to provide this information.
-The buyer and seller should each attach Form 8594 to their federal income tax returns for the year in which the sale occurred.
+The buyer and seller should each attach Form 8594 to their federal income tax return for the year in which the sale occurred.